xlthor/TurntableDrive/docs/STEP_vs_CLASSICAL.md

 - The stepper motor should have low torque, ideally just enough to drive the turntable.
 Standard stepper motors, such as those used in 3D printers, are therefore not suitable.
 - Voltage and current consumption should be kept as low as possible.
 - The electronics should be able to operate the stepper in microstepping mode, e.g., 4 or 8 microsteps/step.
 - The control signal should be sinusoidal in order to prevent the usual harsh clicking noises from steppers.
 The TMC-2209 driver controler provide a "low-noise.mode" which uses sinusoidal step control in order to reduce almost all noise of the motor.
-Furthermore, the motor is mounted into a 2Kg brass housing with rubber dampers which eliminates any distortion ( in German "Motor-Dose" )
+Furthermore, the motor is mounted into a 2Kg brass housing with rubber dampers and decoupled from the truntable itself, which eliminates any distortion ( in German "Motor-Dose" )

 Image of the NEMA14 Motor used in this setup: